czbiohub/dobby/googledrive-setup.md

 Follow the instructions
 [here](https://developers.google.com/drive/v3/web/quickstart/python) to use the wizard to create Google API credentials.
+Thanks to [Foad Green](https://github.com/foadgreen) who found these instructions in the sea of tips about Google OAuth setup.
 I've copied them below.
 There's a weird step where you're supposed to "Cancel" instead of press 'OK' so pay attention!

 1. Use [this wizard](https://console.developers.google.com/start/api?id=drive) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click **Continue** , then **Go to credentials** .
 2. On the **Add credentials to your project** page, click the **Cancel** button.